-The project addresses the shortage of premises in Leicester for growing technology-based companies.
+The project is supported by a £2.614 million allocation from the Local Growth Fund and addresses the shortage of premises in Leicester for growing technology-based companies.
 It complements the adjacent Dock development.
 Tenants are already lined up to move to the large premises that will be provided by the new Pioneer Park workspace.